 Centre of Applied Research for Art, Design and Technology (Caradt) facilitates multidisciplinary, practice-oriented research into current developments in the field of art and design, commissioned by and in close collaboration with the educational programmes of AKV|St.Joost art academy and of Communication & Multimedia Design in Breda and ‘s-Hertogenbosch.
 The future artists and designers of Avans University of Applied Sciences thus make a valuable contribution to their own field and to the economy.
 The valorisation of knowledge and applying that knowledge to education and the future professional field of the students at Avans are leading principles in this.
 The research should lead to an even better relationship between education and the professional practice, as well as to students being better prepared for their future roles as highly qualified, reflexive professionals.

-Autonomy in Art and Design
+Autonomy in Art, Design and Technology

-Research Group AAD
+Research Group AADT

 - Authorship/usership: in their practice, visual artists, designers and photographers are authors, but they can be assistants, initiators, curators or mediators as well.
 The research group addresses the question of how the concept of authorship is to be understood and applied in our day and age.
 The concept of usership is increasingly founded on theory.
 This means that it can also be used in studies of art and design practices; research in which not the creative act itself but rather the nature of its use is the focus, irrespective of the original author.
 Such research contributes to the further application of usership in education and practice.